 Under New Hampshire’s fault-based system of liability, you have three options for recovering compensation for your damages after an accident.

 These options include:

-- Filing a claim with the other party’s insurance company for damages
+- Filing a claim with your own insurance company

-With representation from Douglas, Leonard & Garvey, P.C., calls from the insurance company will stop while we investigate the facts of your accident and put together the most effective legal strategy to maximize your recovery.
-We have the resources and experience in all that is needed to build your case, to negotiate for a fair and just settlement, or to take your case to court when needed.
-Our firm will not agree to a settlement that in not in your best interests.
+As soon as you hire our team, we work to stop all calls from the insurance company while we investigate the facts of your accident and put together the most effective legal strategy to maximize your recovery.
+We have the resources and experience needed to build your case, as well as negotiate for a fair and just settlement.
+When necessary, we are prepared to take your case to court.
+Our firm will not agree to a settlement that is not in your best interests.